chilumine/cpts-quick-references/module/Web-Attacks.md

 ]>
 ```

->Add the following entity in the email field that is reflected and print the base64 encode source code of the `connection.php` file.
+>Add the following entity, `&fuzzer;` into the email field that is reflected and print the base64 encode source code of the `connection.php` file.

 ![xxe-reading-source-code](/images/xxe-reading-source-code.png)